ARC Document Solutions Inc. (ARC)'s Financial Results Comparing With Spherix Incorporated (NASDAQ:SPEX) | New Business Observer

 Profitability

-Table 2 provides the return on assets, return on equity and net margins of the two firms.
+Table 2 provides ARC Document Solutions Inc. and Spherix Incorporated’s return on assets, net margins and return on equity.

 |Net Margins